Friday, January 19, 2018

 ruler of all things in heaven and on earth,

-and grant us your peace in our day.
+and grant us Your peace in our day.

-We ask this through our Lord Jesus Christ, your Son,
+We ask this through our Lord Jesus Christ, Your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with You and the Holy Spirit,

-one God, for ever and ever.
+One God, for ever and ever.
 Amen.

-2) Gospel reading - Mark 3,13-19
+2) Gospel reading - Mark 3:13-19

-Jesus went up onto the mountain and summoned those he wanted.
-So they came to him and he appointed twelve; they were to be his companions and to be sent out to proclaim the message, with power to drive out devils.
-And so he appointed the Twelve, Simon to whom he gave the name Peter, James the son of Zebedee and John the brother of James, to whom he gave the name Boanerges or 'Sons of Thunder'; Andrew, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Zealot and Judas Iscariot, the man who was to betray him.
+Jesus went up the mountain and summoned those whom he wanted and they came to him.
+He appointed Twelve, whom he also named Apostles, that they might be with him and he might send them forth to preach and to have authority to drive out demons: He appointed the Twelve: Simon, whom he named Peter; James, son of Zebedee, and John the brother of James, whom he named Boanerges, that is, sons of thunder; Andrew, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus; Thaddeus, Simon the Cananean, and Judas Iscariot who betrayed him.